Random Projection Flows for Efficient Manifold Density Estimation: Random Projection Flows

 \section{Random Projection Flows}

-We introduce \emph{Random Projection Flows (RPF)}, a simple and efficient class of injective flows that leverage random linear projections to compress high-dimensional data into a lower-dimensional latent space, followed by a tractable latent density model such as a Gaussian mixture model (GMM).
+We introduce \emph{Random Projection Flows (RPF)}, an efficient class of injective flows that leverage random linear projections to compress high-dimensional data into a lower-dimensional latent space, followed by a tractable latent density model such as a Gaussian mixture model (GMM).